ColinYu2024/simple-pokedex/README.md

 Sprites contains sprites for the base 905 pokemon and some alternate forms. pokemon.py contains an old currently nofunctional version of the program.
-TO run the program, in the terminal, navigate to the simple-pokedex folder and run python Pokedex.py
+To run the program, in the terminal, navigate to the simple-pokedex folder and run python Pokedex.py